Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

 where $\mu_{\lambda} = \mu_{\varphi_\lambda^*}$ is the moment measure associated with the interpolation $(\varphi_\lambda)^*$. \end{theorem}

-We note that this result may be regarded as a Polyak-Lojasiewicz type inequality for the functional $\mathscr{J}_\mu$.
-More precisely, estimate~\eqref{eq.backbone_stability_potentials_intro} gives a way of using this functional to measure the distance of any $\varphi$ to the class of maximizers of $\mathscr{J}_\mu$.
-This is done by establishing a connection between the equality case of the Brascamp-Lieb inequality and the invariance of the functional $\mathscr{J}_\mu$ with respect to~the addition of affine functions.
-Estimate~\eqref{eq.backbone_stability_Gibbs} relates the invariance of the moment measure representation with respect to~translations to the equality cases in the Prékopa-Leindler inequality, estimating the distance of $\varrho_{\varphi^*}$ to the set of minimizers of $\mathscr{E}_\mu$.
+This result may be regarded as a Polyak-Łojasiewicz type inequality for the functional $\mathscr{J}_\mu$, as estimate~\eqref{eq.backbone_stability_potentials_intro} gives a way of using this functional to measure the distance of any $\varphi$ to the class of maximizers of $\mathscr{J}_\mu$.
+Estimate~\eqref{eq.backbone_stability_Gibbs_intro} relates the invariance of the moment measure representation with respect to~translations to the equality cases in the Prékopa-Leindler inequality, estimating the distance of $\varrho_{\varphi^*}$ to the set of minimizers of $\mathscr{E}_\mu$.
+On the other hand,~\eqref{eq.backbone_stability_potentials_intro} is proved by establishing a connection between the equality case of the Brascamp-Lieb inequality and the invariance of the functional $\mathscr{J}_\mu$ with respect to~the addition of affine functions, being therefore related to the stability of the Brascamp-Lieb inequality.
+In Example~\ref{ex.sharp_exponentPL}, we also discuss how the exponent $1/2$ is sharp.

+In fact, the second variation of the functional $\mathscr{J}_\mu$ is shown to be associated with the deficit of the Brascamp-Lieb inequality in Lemma~\ref{lemma.first_second_variation}.
+There is a very delicate literature around even the first variation of this functional, see the discussion from~\cite{rotem2022surface,rotem2023anisotropic}and the references therein.
+For our purposes we only require variations along convex interpolations, but even in this case rigorous on the second variation are unknown to the authors.
+We manage to establish a second variation formula when one of the end points is strongly convex, which is enough to prove~\eqref{eq.backbone_stability_potentials_intro} via an approximation argument that is also used in the proof of the quantitative stability of the Brascamp-Lieb inequality itself, further strengthening the connection between these two problems.

-In spite of the fact that Theorem \ref{lemma.stab_momentmeasures_backbone_intro} provides us, by itself, with a novel quantitative way to show that almost maximizers of the functionals $\mathscr{J}_\mu$ and $\mathscr{E}_\mu$ must indeed converge to the original potentials, we highlight that its true scope lies in the \emph{deeper applications} to the theory of moment measures it unveils, as pointed below.
+In spite of the fact that Theorem \ref{lemma.stab_momentmeasures_backbone_intro} provides us, by itself, with a novel quantitative way to show that almost maximizers of the functionals $\mathscr{J}_\mu$ and $\mathscr{E}_\mu$ must be close to the original potentials, we then exploit these properties to study the quantitative stability for the moment measure problem.